arpitbbhayani/articles/blogs/consistent-hashing.md

     return node.fetch_file(path)
 ```

-The hash function used over here simply sums the bytes and takes the modulo by `5` and thus generating the output in range `[0, 4]`.
+The hash function used over here simply sums the bytes and takes the modulo by `5` (since there are 5 storage nodes in the system) and thus generating the output in the hash space `[0, 4]`.
 This output value now represents the index of the storage engine that will be responsible for holding the file.
-Pseudocode representing the above flow of putting and fetching the file is illustrated below.

-We have 5 files 'f1.txt', 'f2.txt', 'f3.txt', 'f4.txt', 'f5.txt' if we apply the hash function to these files we realize that they are stored on storage nodes E, A, B, C, and D respectively.
+Say we have 5 files 'f1.txt', 'f2.txt', 'f3.txt', 'f4.txt', 'f5.txt' if we apply the hash function to these we find that they are stored on storage nodes E, A, B, C, and D respectively.

 Things become interesting when the system gains good traction and we scale the storage node horizontally and want to make 7 nodes instead of 5.
 The hash function will change and now instead of doing a `mod 5` it would do `mod 7`.
 Changing the hash function implies changing the mapping and association of files with storage nodes.
 Let us first administer the new associations and see which files required to be moved.